-Classroom assignments are coordinated by the SEHD Scheduling and Curriculum Manager, Shakira Anderson, in conjunction with the Campus Community and Classroom Scheduling Professional.
-Email SHAKIRA.ANDERSON@UCDENVER.EDU for questions about room equipment, capacity, availability, or to request a room change.
+Classroom assignments are coordinated by the SEHD Course Coordinator, Shakira Anderson, in conjunction with the main campus rooming coordinator.
+See Academic Services for questions about room equipment, capacity, availability, or to request a room change.
 Efforts will be made to honor all rooming requests; however, due to a campus-wide shortage of space, this is not always possible.